What are the different kinds of book binding?

 Lay-flat table photo book

-A lay-flat binding (also called flush mount) is a bidding used to create photobook that can open completely flat.
+A lay-flat binding (also called flush mount) is a binding used to create photobook that can open completely flat.
 The image printed on one unique sheet of photo that covers both pages.

-They are then stacked together, and bound with a layer or card stock cover with adhesive (Flush Mount), or just a layer of adhesive (not Mount)
+They are then stacked together, and bound with a layer of cardstock cover with adhesive (Flush Mount), or just a layer of adhesive (Not Mount).

-The flat opening with no visible crease allows the image to spreads on a panoramic presentation.
+The flat opening with no visible crease allows the image to spread on a panoramic presentation.

 Flush Mount binding

 A thin but dense cardstock is used between the pages.
-Not only does it create a slightly thicker page for extra strength, but also allows a better bite for the glue.
+Not only does it create slightly thicker pages for extra strength, but also allows a better bite for the glue.

-The spine of the photo-block is then bound with a flexible adhesive (a strong tissue and some glue), allowing the page to fully open flat.
+The spine of the photo block is then bound with a flexible adhesive (a strong tissue and some glue), allowing the pages to fully open flat.

 This is the kind of binding used for high quality wedding photo albums.